- Home

 - likely out-of-pocket costs (if any).

 This information is generally given in English.
-If you need an interpreter, call the Translating and Interpreting Service on 131 450.
+If you need an interpreter, you can ask the doctor if they can arrange one or call the Translating and Interpreting Service on 131 450.

 What is informed consent?

-Receiving and understanding this information before voluntarily agreeing to treatment is called informed consent.
-You will usually be asked to sign a document indicating that you understand the information you are given and agree to treatment.
-If you are confused or need more information, talk to your doctor.
+When you understand this information and agree to treatment, this is called informed consent.
+You will usually be asked to sign a form showing that you understand the information you have been given and agree to treatment.
+If you have questions or need more information, talk to your doctor.

 → READ MORE: Advance care planning